OML-Team/open-metric-learning/pipelines/postprocessing/pairwise_postprocessing/README.md

 triplet loss with hard negatives mining that performs at the state of the art level but remains simple.
-Second, we introduce a novel approach for image retrieval postprocessing called Siamese Transformer for Image Retrieval (STIR) that reranks several top outputs in a single forward pass.
+Second, we introduce a novel approach for image retrieval postprocessing called Siamese Transformer for Image Retrieval (STIR) that re-ranks several top outputs in a single forward pass.
 Unlike previously proposed Reranking Transformers, STIR does not rely on global/local feature extraction and directly compares a query image and a retrieved candidate on pixel level with the usage of